Created on: 2017-02-06 16:41:08

 listed on Bolsa de Madrid

-Bankinter shareholders' structure can be viewed here.
+Bankinter shareholders' structure can be accessed here.

 Related Dodgy Deals